 · Stage 2: Our body starts to relax.
 Our brains will now start to relax and slow down our heartbeat and breathing.

 · Stage 4: The slow-wave sleep or the deepest sleep.
-REM or the rapid eye movement happens at this stage.
+REM, or rapid eye movement, happens at this stage.

 7 Ways to improve your child’s sleep